inthesum/Flye/docs/USAGE.md

 range of datasets, from old R7 pores to the most recent R9.x and R10.x.
 The expected error rate is 10-15%.

-* For the most recent ONT data basecalled with Guppy5 use the new `--nano-hq` mode.
+* For the most recent ONT data basecalled with Guppy5+ SUP use the new `--nano-hq` mode.
 Expected error rate is <5%.

 * For Q20 data, use a combination of `--nano-hq` and `--read-error 0.03`.